stephengpope/no-code-architects-toolkit/README.md

 # No-Code Architects Toolkit

+Are you tired of wasting thousands of dollars on API subscriptions to support all your automations?

+What if there was a free alternative?

-The No-Code Architects Toolkit is a robust media processing API built with Flask, providing services like audio conversion, video combination, transcription, captioning, and Google Drive upload integration.
-This toolkit is designed for easy deployment via Docker and Google Cloud Platform (GCP) and allows effortless media manipulation.
+The No-Code Architects Toolkit is a robust media processing API built with Flask, providing services like audio conversion, video manipulation, transcriptions, translations, captioning, and cloud file management on Google Drive, S3, GCP Storage, Dropbox.
+This toolkit is designed for easy deployment via Docker, Google Run Platform (GCP), Digital Ocean or any Docker host.

+Easily replace services like ChatGPT Whisper, Cloud Convert, Createomate, JSON2Video, PDF(dot)co, Placid and OCodeKit.

 ---